influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withVolumes(volumes)
 ```

-Volumes is a list of volumes that can be mounted by containers in a io.argoproj.workflow.v1alpha1.
+"Volumes is a list of volumes that can be mounted by containers in a io.argoproj.workflow.v1alpha1."

 ### fn spec.withVolumesMixin